albertoW103/my-proyect-add-one-chain/README.md

 ## 1. How polymer configurations are generated

 The script generates polymers configurations following a Rotational Isomeric State (RIS) model.
+This model generate 100000 random configurations.

 By default, polymer configurations are generated following the parameters:
 - `lseg = 0.38`  (nm) , distance between segments for alpha carbons in proteins.
-- `nrot = 100`        , rotations included.
+- `nrot = 100`        , numer of rotations that are included (following Euler angles).
-- `cuantas = 100000`  , total number of generated configurations.
+- `cuantas = 100000`  , total number of configurations to generated.
 100000/100 = 1000 generated configurations (the rest are rotations).

 This parameters can be modified in the file `aux-main.f95` at `/random`.
+The executable `polymer.x` is compiled each time the code is employed.

 ---